It’s far worse than you think, and getting worser.

 While the great unwashed seem to think that global warming has slowed, the reality is quite the opposite.
 In spite of the way these statistics are reported, concentrations of CO2 are increasing in the atmosphere and oceans and a sudden jump in methane is turbocharging climate collapse.
-And CO2 stays there for thousands of years, as every molecule that spews forth remains.
-The 1.5° C threshold was a joke all along, but that is well behind us now as CO2 levels cross the 430 PPM mark for the first time.

 .